ArbelAmram/2048/README.md

 ![License](https://img.shields.io/badge/license-MIT-black.svg)

 ### Overview
-This project is a Python implementation of the popular 2048 game using the Pygame library for graphical interface.</br> The goal of the game is to combine numbered tiles on a grid to create a tile with the number 2048. </br>
+This project is a Python implementation of the popular 2048 game using the Pygame library for the graphical interface.</br> The goal of the game is to combine numbered tiles on a grid to create a tile with the number 2048. </br>
 The game includes intuitive controls and a graphical interface built with Pygame, offering a fun and interactive experience for players. </br>
 Dive into the world of 2048 and challenge yourself with this Python implementation!</br>